AsserElfeki/Instant_Book_exchange/README.md

 ![welcome section](./assets/home_page.gif)

-**This was a Software Engineering University project** Developed by a team of 7 in Agile methodologies.
-Simply put, it's a webApp that allows registered users to exchange books with each other.
+**This was a Software Engineering University project** Developed by a team of 7 using Agile methodologies. it's a portal where book readers can exchange books they already read with new books from other users.
+It also suggests offerd books in your area.
 ****
 ## Front-End:
 ### Tech stack & external libraries: